North Devon Railway: Bideford Extension Railway

 As the North Devon Railway had allowed the powers for the Bideford line to lapse, that town now was at a disadvantage.
-Commercial interests in the town formed the Bideford Extension Railway themselves, getting powers on 4 August 1853; the line opened on the broad gauge on 2 November 1855, worked by the North Devon company.
+Commercial interests in the town formed the Bideford Extension Railway themselves, getting powers in the Bideford Extension Railway Act 1853 (16 & 17 Vict. c. cxl) on 4 August 1853; the line opened on the broad gauge on 2 November 1855, worked by the North Devon Railway Company.
 As a result, the Barnstaple to Fremington section of the original Taw Vale Railway now got its passenger service for the first time.
 The Bideford station was at East the Water, somewhat north of the town bridge and on the opposite side of the River Torridge from the town.